 - parted is an advanced partition manager and the first one to support the new GPT partitioning scheme.
 It also support MBR - # parted -l /dev/sda # list partitions of sda with size and filesystems.
-Supports GPT - # parted /dev/sda # enter in parted's interactive mode for partitioning sda - gdisk was designed as an alternative to fdisk at a time when fdisk did not support GPT. gdisk supports only GPT and it will automatically convert an MBR disk to GPT - # gdisk -l /dev/sda # list partition table of sda - # gdisk /dev/sda # enter interactive mode to partition sda
+Supports GPT - # parted /dev/sda # enter in parted's interactive mode for partitioning sda - gdisk was designed as an alternative to fdisk at a time when fdisk did not support GPT. gdisk supports only GPT and it will automatically convert an MBR disk to GPT. - # gdisk -l /dev/sda # list partition table of sda v # verify partition table.
+You should use it before running w to verify that there is no problem in the partition layout